Losant/losant-docs/docs/events/overview.md

 New -> Acknowledged -> Resolved
 `

 How the events transition through these states is entirely up to your and your specific application.
+A log of who/what transitioned an event (as well as when that occurred) is attached to each event with optional comments and structured data.